 You can also create another more specific backup plan that only deals with backing up your data to the cloud.
 If you do that, you can easily implement the 3-2-1 backup rule by using services that provide hybrid backup.

 Hybrid backup enables you to backup data to both an external device and the cloud at the same time.
 If you want to know more about it, read our hybrid backup for SMBs guide and consult our best hybrid backup for business roundup for services that offer it.

 Types of Backup

-As data volumes grew, companies needed more storage that what existing systems offered, so floppy discs were replaced by hard disk drives.
-Some of these were sent to and stored in a different location to prevent loss due to natural disasters and the like.
+When companies needed to expand their storage capacity to meet their increased demand for data, so they turned to hard disk drives.
+Some of these drives were shipped and stored in a different location to prevent loss due to the aforementioned natural disasters and other accidents.

-This makes cloud backup one of the best and the most efficient way to backup anything and everything you want.
-All that you need is a subscription to a business backup service and Internet connection to move all that you want to your cloud storage.
+This makes online backup one of the best and the most efficient ways to backup anything and everything you want.

 Access Your Files Anywhere, Anytime